kafkaacademy/form-serialize-improved/README.md

 # form-serialize-improved

-some improvements on number and checkbox input fields, compared to form-serialize

 serialize form fields to submit a form

+Some improvements compared to [form-serialize](https://www.npmjs.com/package/form-serialize) (forked from there)

+The improvements:

+1. number input fields now give a number and not a string

+2. checkbox input fields behave now as stated in [Mozilla standards](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox)

 ## install